Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Emergency Contacts

-Save the following emergency contacts in case of an emergency.
+Save the following emergency contact information before your trip in case you need assistance.

 • Police: 110

-• Your country's embassy/consulate: Check contact information in advance.
+• Your country's embassy or consulate: Check contact information before traveling

 Medical Services